root-project/root/documentation/spectrum/Spectrum.md

 ![Two-dimensional spectrum with the identified peaks](figures/image072.png)

-We have also generalized the peak searching function similarly to one dimensional data.
-The generalized peak searching function for two dimensional spectra has the form of
+We have also generalized the peak searching function similarly to one-dimensional data.
+The generalized peak searching function for two-dimensional spectra has the form of

 ```{.cpp}
 Int_t Search2General(float **source,